jspecify/jspecify/docs/docs/spec.md

     > `Comparable<Foo> foo()`, which by JSpecify rules has a type argument `Foo
     > UNSPECIFIED`.
 In this example, the question is what type
     > `foo().compare(...)` accepts.
 That question demonstrates the effect of this
-    > part of the subsitution rules:
+    > part of the subsitution rule:
     >
     > -   Without this part of the rule, JSpecify would directly subsitute `Foo UNSPECIFIED` in for `T`;
     >     then the parameter type, which started out as non-null, would become